bt3gl/building_blog/content/intro_threat_intel.md

 #### Co-occurrences for a domain

 Calls `recommendations/name/` Investigate API endpoint.
-Use this method to find out a list of co-occurence domains (domains that are being accessed by the same users within a small window of time) to the one given in a list, or any other Python enumerable.
+Use this method to find out a list of co-occurrence domains (domains that are being accessed by the same users within a small window of time) to the one given in a list, or any other Python enumerable.

 ```python
 domains = ["google.com", "baidu.com", "bibikun.ru"]